 We are huge fans of the Country Women’s Association and they are the backbone of the country.
 Everyone loves them!

-Who could forget the 3 ingredient Fruit Cake that you all love so much!
+Who could forget the 3 ingredient Fruit Cake that you all love so much?
 Coconut Ice apparently has its origins in the UK but it has been well embraced in Australia and New Zealand.
-It is an easy and delicious recipe that is no bake and very easy to make.
+It is an easy and delicious recipe that is no-bake and very easy to make.

-She says that it has been entered into many an Agricultural Competition and has resulted in a swag of brag including 22 blue ribbons, loads of certificates and trophies and prizes galore!
+This has resulted in a swag of brag including 22 blue ribbons, loads of certificates and trophies and prizes galore!

 Nicole is a truly amazing individual and incredibly inspiring.
 When she’s not tending her farm or dancing in her gumboots, she is running her very successful business.